What Should Be Regarded as

 We will usually ask ourselves, "What does the displacement number actually represent?
 Is it the light load case?
 Is it the fully loaded displacement?
 Is it somewhere in between?"

-It is customary to quote Displacement at the "Design Waterline."
-Typically this is with the vessel in “average” trim.
-In calculating displacement, it is usual to assume a basic set of spares, tools, safety gear, ground tackle, “average” stores, and the tanks about half full.
-Among these variable weights one must also account for the inevitable accretion of stuff put aboard by
+As noted in the "Definitions" section above, it is customary to quote Displacement at the "Design Waterline" also called the "Datum Waterline" or the "Reference Waterline."
+Typically this is with the vessel in level trim.
+In calculating displacement, it is usual to assume a basic set of spares, tools, safety gear, ground tackle, "average" stores, and the tanks about half full.
+Among these variable weights one must also account for the inevitable accretion of stuff put aboard by the owner.
+This stuff can often be very much an unknown!

 Depending on vessel type, the quoted "Design Waterline" displacement can just as correctly represent the "light ship" load case.
 This is most common for power vessels which may have quite a large variation in displacement due to the fuel load.
-In these cases, the lines will have been designed to allow the vessel to also be more deeply loaded, and the full load displacement will also be
+In these cases, the lines will have been designed to allow the vessel to also be more deeply loaded, and the full load displacement will also be quoted.
+With a power vessel or a power-oriented motor sailor, since the weight can vary quite a lot, the trim and stability must be calculated for each of the light, average, and heavy load conditions.
+Using the IMO as an example, the 10% and 90% load cases are required to be considered in calculating compliance with IMO stability criteria for ocean going motor vessels.

 What Other Information Should be Available?